 Research Skills Requirements: Upon the option of the student’s major department, a reading knowledge of a modern foreign language or other research skills may be required of a candidate for the Master of Arts or the Master of Science degrees.
 A prospective student should request information concerning the research skills requirements from the departmental graduate coordinator if the requirements are not described under the departmental heading in this bulletin.

 Advisory Committee: Before the end of the first semester of residence and upon the recommendation of the departmental graduate coordinator, the dean of the Graduate School shall appoint an advisory committee for the student.
 The master’s advisory committee must consist of a minimum of three members.
 The chair and at least one other member must be members of the graduate faculty of the University of Georgia.
 The third member may be a member of the graduate faculty or a person with a terminal degree holding one of the following ranks at the University of Georgia: professor, associate professor, assistant professor, public service assistant, public service associate, senior public service associate, assistant research scientist, associate research scientist, or senior research scientist.
 A UGA employee who holds one of these ranks or who holds a terminal degree in his/her field may be appointed as a third member upon approval by the departmental graduate faculty and the dean of the Graduate School.
 The third member can also be a non-UGA faculty member with a terminal degree in his/her field of study.
 No more than one non-UGA committee member may be appointed as a voting member.
 If there are more than three members on the committee, a majority of graduate faculty members must be maintained.
-Co-major professors count as one graduate faculty member.
 The committee will be recommended to the dean of the Graduate School by the graduate coordinator after consultation with the student and faculty members involved.

 When nominating a non-UGA committee member, the graduate coordinator must submit the nominee’s current resume with the appropriate forms and a letter addressed to the dean of the Graduate School explaining why the services of the non-UGA person are requested.
 The non-affiliated member must attend meetings associated with the appointment.